feedhenry-templates/barcode-reader-service/README.md

 # Requirements

-Service would work only with node 4 and above.
+The service will only work with node 4 and above.
 See package.json for more details.

 # Group Barcode API